qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    "Filter" tool to search for "33S".
    Select the entry :guilabel:`WGS 84 / UTM zone 33S` (with EPSG code
    ``32733``).
 #.
-Click :guilabel:`OK`.
+Click :guilabel:`OK`
-   The map is now in the ``UTM33S`` coordinate reference system.
 #.
-Save the map by clicking on the |fileSave| :sup:`Save Project`
+Save the project file by clicking on the |fileSave|
-   toolbar button, or use the
-   :menuselection:`File --> Save As...` menu item.
+   :sup:`Save Project` toolbar button, or use the :menuselection:`File --> Save As...` menu item.

-#.
-Save the project file in a new directory called :file:`Rasterprac`,
-   that you should create somewhere on your computer.
+   Save it in a new directory called :file:`Rasterprac`, that you should create somewhere on your computer.
    You will save whatever layers you create in this directory as well.
    Save the project as :file:`your_name_fynbos.qgs`.